-A detailed plan for what to include in your web site is essential.
+‘Be Prepared’ before tackling any of these by planning what you want to include in your web site.
 If you are in business, then you should have a marketing plan – you may use this as a starting point.

 Add these 3 elements to your plan: